 1. Hootsuite If you don’t know about this website, then you haven’t been reading my blog.
 I recommend Hootsuite to all my of readers and clients because of the scheduling feature (you can prepare Facebook, Twitter, Linkedin, etc. updates to go out whatever day and time you want) and Twitter search columns to help find opportunities to engage.
 I also have it on my phone so if there are any social emergencies, I am always within reach.
 This is definitely numero uno on my list of tools.

-2. Google Reader I would not be as informed and on top of my game as I am without my Google Reader to organize all my RSS subscriptions.
+2. Feedly I would not be as informed and on top of my game as I am without my Feedly account to organize all my RSS subscriptions.
 You see, I want to keep up on SO much information that it would be total overhaul for me to e-mail subscribe to absolutely everything.
 (Plus, my clients’ emails would get lost in the land of newsletters.)
-So Subscribing via RSS to industry experts, news, media, and any blogger I think might have something good to say makes relaying the information to my community SO much easier.
+So subscribing via RSS to industry experts, news, media, and any blogger I think might have something good to say makes relaying the information to my community SO much easier.
 On a daily basis, I probably flip through 1000 blog posts.
-SO glad they are not in my gmail.
+SO glad they are not in my Gmail.
 Whew!

 3. StumbleUpon, Google Chrome Extension It took me awhile to make myself start sending my favorite blog posts to a social bookmarking site because I would get so excited and just link to them on Twitter and save them as a bookmark in my browser.
 The “Cloud” makes like so much easier!
 Now, with the StumbleUpon Google Chrome Extension, I just click “I like it” when I’m on the page with a post I love, and it saves to my archives of favorite blogs AND gets tweeted out to my community.
 Now that’s efficiency.

-4. Read It Later, Google Chrome Extension Like I was saying before, my RSS reader sees 1000 blog posts a day.
+4. Pocket (previously Read It Later), Google Chrome Extension Like I was saying before, my RSS reader sees 1000 blog posts a day.
 There is NO way I’m going to sit there and read each and every one of them.
-So Google Reader keeps track of all my subscriptions and then I flip through them at the beginning of the day, checking titles and first couple sentences, to see which articles I want to read later (no pun intended).
-If I find one, I open it up and hit the Chrome It Later button in my browser.
-This is an extension I downloaded that knows my login information for readitlaterlist.com.
-The article will then show up under my account on Read It Later, where I can find a much smaller list of blog posts that I have hand picked to read all the way through. *Update* This extension seems to be down and no long available to download but there are many other extensions comparable that will help increase your productivity with Read It Later.
+So Google Reader keeps track of all my subscriptions and then I flip through them at the beginning of the day, checking titles and first couple sentences, to see which articles I want to read later.
+If I find one, I open it up and hit the Pocket button in my browser.
+The article will then show up under my account on Read It Later, where I can find a much smaller list of blog posts that I have hand picked to read all the way through.

 5. Read It Later, iPad Application As a Part 2 to #4, I like to read on my iPad much more than I do on my computer.
 I take in information much better because I don’t have the same issues of “Shiny Object Syndrome” with my e-mails beeping, tweets chirping, and browser tabs reminding me to do something.
 So when I have time to read the blog posts I have picked out for the day, I spend some time with the Read It Later iPad app and take in some fantastic information about whatever I want.